SP5555/lazy-differentiation/auto_diff_forward/README.md

 ## Overview

 **Forward Accumulation** is easier to understand mostly due to its similarity to how we (as humans, students, whatever) understand and calculate the derivatives by hand.
-It works by applying the chain-rule inside-out, (from inputs to outputs).
+It works by applying the chain-rule inside-out (from inputs to outputs).

 It calculates the gradients starting from the leaves (**Tensors**) of the expression tree and moving towards the root.